grantj-re3/HandyIctDoco/rss/README.md

   include a notification to the consumer.
 - Many web browsers and email clients also include some RSS reading capability.
-Mozilla Firefox for example has a native feature called Live Bookmarks which updates (RSS-harvested) bookmarks based on updates discovered via RSS polling.
-Firefox also can have other RSS features via add-ons (ie. plugins).
+Mozilla Firefox for example has a native feature called Live Bookmarks which updates RSS-channel bookmarks based on new information discovered via RSS polling.
+Firefox can also have other RSS features via add-ons (ie. plugins).

 ## RSS Specification and other information